ModelingValueGroup/jdclare/README.md

 ##### Why does this example work?
 JDclare could also reset "a" to its original value if you change "a"?

 This is because JDclare uses a "push out" strategy to prioritize rules.
-If a property value has changed, then all rules are executed that or have read this property, or have written this property.
-However, the JDclare engine first tries to get to a consistent state by first running the rules that have read the property.
-Rules that are triggered because of a change in the value of a property they read are triggered before rules that triggered because of a change of a property they wrote.
+In general, If a property value has changed, then all rules are executed that or have read this property, or have written this property.
+However, the JDclare engine tries to get to a consistent state by first running the rules that have read the property.
+So rules that are triggered because of a change in the value of a property they read are triggered before rules that triggered because of a change of a property they wrote.
-In this example, if you change "a" the rule for b() is has higher priority, so property "b" will get the new value for "a", and because "b" changes, also "a" will get the new value.
+In this example, if you change "a" the rule for b() is has higher priority then the rule for a(), so property "b" will get the new value for "a", and because "b" changes, also "a" will get the new value.